-Yoga can give you a perfect start of the day, providing you the peace of mind and a flexible body.
+Yoga exercises can give you a perfect start of the day, providing you the peace of mind and a flexible body.

 1. Bridge Pose (Setu Bandha Sarvangasana)